canright/canright-cli/README.md

     Logs are streaming.
 Enter to pause.

-Upon entering an empty line, CLI puts this to the console:
+When the log stream is paused, the CLI puts this to the console:

     - Logging to the console is paused.
     - Incoming event logs are queued.